Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +1000

-- In terms of its odds to win the national championship (+1000), Texas is fifth-best in the country.
-It is the same according to the computer rankings.
+- Sportsbooks rate Texas equally compared to the computer rankings, fifth-best in the country.

-- The Longhorns' national championship odds have jumped from +2200 at the beginning of the season to +1000, the 75th-biggest change among all teams.
+- Sportsbooks have moved the Longhorns' national championship odds up from +2200 at the beginning of the season to +1000.
+Among all teams in the country, that is the 75th-biggest change.

-- The implied probability of Texas winning the national championship, based on its +1000 moneyline odds, is 9.1%.

 Xavier Futures Odds